nobias-fht/pasteur_n2v/docs/n2v/answers.md

     With a patch size of 64 pixels, that leads to:
     $64^2 * 0.2 / 100 = 8$ pixels.

+??? question "Training dataset dimensions"
+    What are the dimensions of the training set?
+What is the last dimension?

+    => Default is (512, 64, 64, 1).
+The channel dimension is at the end.
+If your
+    images are multichannel, they should end up there.
+But careful!
+The channel dimension is necessary due to the netwrok architecture.
+If you have multiple channels, they will be aggregated and the network will learn noise model and image features from both channels together.
+That is usually not a good idea.
+    The reason to have the channel dimension as is, is to be compatible with RGB images.

 ??? question "Configuration"
     The configuration is printed to the console on the notebook.
 Yes yes, it is the very long one-liner that starts with N2VConfig.